TABLE OF CONTENTS

 Both credit scores range between 300 and 850, with a higher credit score indicating to creditors and lenders that you of your company can be trusted to repay debts.
 By repaying debts on time and building a diverse credit portfolio, business owners can bolster their chances of securing funding.

 Is the loan required to pay for new hires, or perhaps a new capital investment in real estate?
-Creditors need to know the exact purpose of the loan to determine the term length, interest rate, and more.
+A creditor’s commercial loan requirements for real estate and other purposes determine the term length, interest rate, and more.

 Your business plan should outline precisely how much money you need—no more or less.
 Since banks are more interested in offering high-value loans ($500 thousand or higher), securing a smaller loan can be difficult through a bank or credit union.